WooshiiDev/UnityPatrolSystem/README.md

 The scene handles do not refresh automatically without a select/deselect of the GameObject(s) selected.

 Colors will be defaulted to black when it's a new project.

+**Psst... ignore all the commits at the beginning of this... apparenty I suck at embedding gifs**